PostgREST/postgrest-docs/schema_cache.rst

     "message": "Could not find a relationship between cities and countries in the schema cache" }

-As you can see, PostgREST couldn't find the relationship in the schema cache.
+As you can see, PostgREST couldn't find the newly created foreign key in the schema cache.
 See the section :ref:`schema_reloading` to solve this issue.

-Stale Function Metadata
+Stale Function Signature
 ~~~~~~~~~~~~~~~~~~~~~~~

-Suppose you create this function on the database while PostgREST is running:
+Suppose you create the following function while PostgREST is running:

 .. code-block:: plpgsql